AlessandroTambellini/text-analyzer/README.md

 # Text Analyzer
-Simple app to get some metrics out of a text
+Get basic metrics out of a text input